kolinsturt/kolinsturt.github.io/_posts/2013-04-01-sha_using_openssl.md

 	    return resultString;
 	}

-Here you used the SHA512 functions to hash binary data and converted it to a HEX (Base16) string.
+Here you used the SHA512 functions to hash binary data and converted it to a HEX string.
+In this case, the `SHA512_Final` function also erases the context structure.

 ### Porting The Code

 That’s all you need to do to create a message digest.
-But if you'd like to port this to iOS and OS X platforms for example, write a function to make it interoperable with Core Foundation, and thus the Foundation Cocoa environment.
+But if you'd like to port this to iOS and OS X platforms, for example, write a function to make it interoperable with Core Foundation, and thus the Foundation Cocoa environment.
 Here's an updated header file, adding the Core Foundation framework and one new static function that returns a `CFStringRef`.

 	#include <stdio.h>
 	#include <string>